d4n3sh/thedaneshproject/content/posts/2007-09-02-zyb-free-online-mobile-backup.md

   3. Share your contacts and calendar items with friends and family members.
   4. Import public calendars to you mobile.
   5. Easily manage your contact list.
-  6. Synchronize your mobile data with other devices . (iPod, Outlook, etc&#8230;.)
+  6. Synchronize your mobile data with other devices . (iPod, Outlook, etc....)
   7. Invite others.
   8. Post shouts. (something like twitter)
   9. Upload photos from your mobile and tag them.
- 10. More to come &#8230;..
+ 10. More to come .....

 This is a brilliant idea and I am surprised that no one had used it before till now.
 Please test the service if you are interested.
 I would love to hear your comments on this great tool.